kwk/llvm-snapshot-monitoring/README.md

 postgres prefilled with example data all you need to do is to run:

 ```
+make build
-make pull
+make secrets
 make start
 ```

-This will pull the latest images that I've pushed in the docker registry.

-The go to http://localhost:3000 to see the Grafana.
+Then go to http://localhost:3000 to see the Grafana.

 ![Build Status Dashboard](/media/images/build-status-dashboard.png)